djorlando24/pyLabDataLogger/INSTALL.md

 # INSTALLATION INSTRUCTIONS

-## building on Linux

-The software has been tested extensively on Ubuntu and Debian Linux.
-You'll need to install software from package repository (ie apt or dpkg or yum).
-See below sections as to what modules are needed for which drivers.

-To install without superuser privileges :

-	python setup.py install --user

-To install as root, which you may need to do on raspberry Pis etc:

-	sudo python setup.py install
+Most of the external libraries pyLabDataLogger needs to run specific devices do not need to be installed unless required. pyLabDataLogger will throw an error at you if you need one of these libraries.
+Details on how to get them are listed below.
+Before you install, please read below to ensure the modules that are mandatory have been installed, so that the build does not fail.

-## building on MacOS
+## Required system libraries to install before building

-To compile the mcclibusb drivers, you need libusb installed.
-On MacOS you can get this from Homebrew.
-Once you've done "brew install libusb" you may then need to tell python where the headers are.
-On my machine, I used:

-    CFLAGS="-I/usr/local/Cellar/libusb/1.0.22/include" python setup.py install --user
+- hidapi development packages, available on Linux through package manager (apt-get install hidapi-dev) and on MacOS through Homebrew (brew install hidapi).

+- libusb headers (libusb-1.0.0 and libusb-1.0.0-dev on Debian/Ubuntu)

+- A C++ compiler and standard C++ libraries

+- Cython

+- python2 and/or python3 development headers

-## Required python modules
+## Required Python modules

-pyLabDataLogger depends on the following non-core python packages.
+pyLabDataLogger depends on the following modules.
 Those which require legacy versions or are hard to find have been stored in the thirdParty directory.

-### Python modules bundled in thirdParty

-- For *Pico USB TC-08*, the usbtc08 python module is required.
-See thirdParty/usbtc08

-- *Measurement Computing* devices require libmccusb, see thirdParty/mcc-libusb (you will need to run "make libmccusb.so" in there to build the shared library)

-- For *Thorlabs translation stages*, pyAPT for Linux:
-  Use the python2 modified version in thirdParty directory, or download from https://gitlab.com/weinshec/pyAPT.git

-### Python modules available via package manager

-Use pip, easy_install, apt, etc.
+Use pip, easy_install, apt, etc. to install these.

 - numpy